University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/AWS_RONIN_connection.md

 You can access your VM:

-- When connected from a workstation in Johnson 111
+- When connected from a workstation in the practical room.
 - When connected directly to the University WiFi Network from a personal device
 - When connected from another network using the [University of Adelaide VPN](https://www.adelaide.edu.au/technology/your-services/network-services/remote-access-via-virtual-private-network-vpn)